 Most filmmakers screw marketing up.

 And you and I both know why.
+Admit it!

 You’d much rather focus your time on grabbing your next piece of camera gear than listen to me go on and on about why you need to define your hook, find your target audience and actually get people to care about your movie.